n0j/n0j.github.io/_drafts/2018-10-31-rce-cornucopia.md

 Hard to tell if that worked or not given the output.

 The format of WHOIS results depends on the TLD.
-Note in the following example looking up some random garbage returns a brief error, but looking up a nonexistant `.com` domain echos the domain in the error message.
+Note in the following example looking up some random garbage returns a brief error, but looking up a nonexistent `.com` domain echoes the domain in the error message.

 ![RCE Cornucopia](/img/rce-cornucopia/rce3-003.png)